What are the History of Medicine Collections Travel Grants?

-The History of Medicine Collections offers research grants of up to $1,000 to researchers whose work would benefit from access to the historical medical collections at the Rubenstein Rare Book & Manuscript Library.
+The History of Medicine Collections provides research grants of up to $1,500 to researchers whose work would benefit from access to the historical medical collections held at Duke University's Rubenstein Rare Book & Manuscript Library.

 For more information, please see our main travel grant page.

 History of Medicine Travel Grants support projects that present creative approaches, including historical research and documentation projects resulting in dissertations, publications, exhibitions, educational initiatives, documentary films, or other multimedia products and artistic works.